 -Cranberries are nicknamed bounce berries and they are bouncy when they are perfectly ripe.

 -Cranberries don’t ripen after being picked off the vine.
 If they have brown spots on them, they are over ripe.
 Wrinkly cranberries are also over ripe.

-Fresh cranberries are definitely preferred for this recipe, however, frozen cranberries work just as well.
-The look of fresh cranberries has a better presentation.
+Fresh cranberries are definitely preferred for this recipe, but frozen cranberries work just as well.

 Warm Cranberry Citrus Drink Recipe